adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a plyer, if there is no proficiency, clicking the first row will open the add modal

-- [ ] As a player, I can add tracking to a feature and can set it to reset on a long or short rest

-- [ ] As a player, I can add tracking to a feat and can set it to reset on a long or short rest

-- [ ] As a player, I can add tracking to a trait and can set it to reset on a long or short rest

 - [ ] As a player, I can view the tracking table, and determine by icon if the ability resets on a short or long rest

 - [ ] As a player, I can reset tracked items by clicking on the refresh icon in the table